shaadclt/CodeAssistant-Ollama-CodeLlama/README.md

 This project provides a user-friendly Gradio interface that enables you to interact with the custom model based on CodeLlama model from Ollama, an open-source large language model platform.
 Simply enter your prompt in the textbox, and custom model will generate code based on your input.

-## Features:

-- Leverages Gradio for a user-friendly interactive experience.
-- Integrates with the CodeLlama model from Ollama (https://ollama.com/), a free and open-source large language model platform.

 ## Installation: